DUI Lawyer Fairfax, VA

 If I don’t accept the plea bargain and then I lose at trial, is it too late to accept the plea?

 Yes.
 Furthermore, you could be given the maximum sentence for your crime.
-That said, our team of Fairfax VA DUI lawyers can help you determine whether going to trial or accepting a plea deal is in your best interest.
+That said, our team may help you determine whether going to trial or accepting a plea deal is in your best interest.

 If the plea agreement is between the prosecution and me, does the judge have to accept it?

 No. However, it is likely that the judge will go along with the prosecution’s deal.
-The possibility that the judge might order a different sentence is something an experienced DUI lawyer from can help you prepare for.
+The possibility that the judge might order a different sentence is something an experienced lawyer may help you prepare for.

 Do I have any options if the judge gives me a harsher sentence than what is in my plea deal?